-- a) a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - b) a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission ("CFTC") Rule 4.7;
+- a person included in the definition of "U.S. person" under Rule 902 of Regulation S under the 1933 Act; or - 2. a person excluded from the definition of a "Non-United States person" as used in Commodity Futures Trading Commission ("CFTC") Rule 4.7.

-For the avoidance of doubt, a person is excluded from this definition of US Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of "Non-United States person" under CFTC Rule 4.7;
+For the avoidance of doubt, a person is excluded from this definition of US Person only if they are outside both the definition of "U.S. person" in Rule 902 and the definition of

-"VAT"
+"Non-United States person" under CFTC Rule 4.7.

-value added tax;
+"VAT" value added tax;

-"1933 Act"

-the United States Securities Act of 1933 (as may be amended or re-enacted); and the United States Investment Company Act of 1940 (as may be amended or re-enacted).
+"1933 Act" the United States Securities Act of 1933 (as may be amended or re-enacted); and be amended or re-enacted).